 A political party exists to advance certain policies, protect certain interests and act as an intermediary between the whims of the electorate and the business of government.

 If that’s what Republicans want to be, rather than an emotionally satisfying but powerless protest movement, they must expel those thought leaders who are sabotaging them from within — and, if necessary, their followers with them.

-Appeasing fanaticism only begets more of it.
+Appeasing fanaticism begets more fanaticism.
 Republicans believe that more than anyone.
-It’s about time the grownups in the party call a halt to its descent into authoritarianism and, ultimately, irrelevance.
+It is about time the grownups in the party call a halt to its descent into authoritarianism and, ultimately, irrelevance.

 Republicans may lose around a third of their electorate to a Trumpist movement in the short term, but the alternative is surrendering the center ground to Democrats and becoming a minority faction.